-Digitoxigenin (cardiac glycoside) dosage
+Digitoxigenin (cardiac glycoside) assay

-Expertise | Physicochemical, Nutritional |
+| Expertise | Physico-chemical, Nutritional |

-CAS No. | 143-62-4 |
+| CAS NO | 143-62-4 |

 Description

-At YesWeLab , we collaborate with a rigorously selected network of laboratories, most of which are certified and/or accredited (ISO 17025, COFRAC, etc.).
-These laboratories are chosen based on your specific needs, the matrices to be analyzed, and the analytical techniques or methods required.
+At YesWeLab , we collaborate with a carefully selected network of laboratories, most of which are certified and/or accredited (ISO 17025, COFRAC, etc.).
+These laboratories are chosen based on your specific needs, the matrices to be analyzed, and the required analytical techniques or methods.

-If you have any specific requirements, please do not hesitate to specify them when submitting your request: our scientific team makes every effort to respond accurately and responsively.
+If you have any particular requirements, please do not hesitate to specify them in your request: our scientific team will do everything possible to respond accurately and promptly.

-Since 2020, many manufacturers, distributors, and design offices have trusted us to manage their analyses, entrusting us with their samples via our digital platform.
+Since 2020, numerous manufacturers, distributors, and engineering firms have entrusted us with the management of their analyses, sending us their samples through our digital platform.

-To find out more or submit a specific need, contact our team now.
+To learn more or submit a specific request, contact our team today.

 Other analyses we perform